dendronhq/dendron-site/vault/dendron.topic.publish.config.enableNoteTitleForLink.md

 This also applies to note references.

-If set to false, the entire hierarchy string will be used for rendering the links.
+If set to `false`, the entire hierarchy string will be used for rendering the links.

 ## Example